CreatorOS/Creating-NFTs-using-NEAR-on-Rust/LEARN.md

 ```

 replace you.testnet with your account ID.
 Can you guess what that view call will return?
 Yep, your NEAR account ID (you.testnet).
+Run it to view the result.
 Cool?
 Now let's see how to test this thing.

 ## Testing the contract: